jedi-ops/immutable-news-dag-poc/ARCHITECTURE.md

     B -->|Notify NFT Minted & Snapshot Complete| A
 ```
 ## News Specific Data Flow Diagram
+This sequence diagram details the process of submitting and retrieving news:
+    - News Submission: The client submits news, the server checks for duplicates, and if unique, crawls the news source.
+Successful crawls result in storing the news item, minting an NFT, and snapshotting on the Metagraph layers.
+    - News Retrieval: Clients can request news items, either in batches or individually by UUID, which the server fetches from MongoDB and returns.

 ```mermaid
 sequenceDiagram
     participant C as Client